sogaiu/janet-examples/doc/janetuary-examples-2025.md

   * Report the name of the file to edit
   * Could also remind about this document as well as suggested remaining steps
+* Make janet-lang.org usable in an ordinary Windows environment
+  * Move away from using a Makefile?
+  * Maintain Makefile but provide an alternative for Windows?

 ## Credits